GameServerManagers/LinuxGSM-Docs/Ports.md

 ## Which ports can be used?

 You can use any port as long as it is not already in use and it is up to admins how to setup port allocation.
 It is recommended that ports are close together and sequential i.e 27016,27016,27017 to save confusion.
-Some servers ports by default are not sequential, however there is nothing stopping an admin from changing this.
+Some servers ports by default are not sequential, however, there is nothing stopping an admin from changing this.
 Example for source servers; you could set the port 27015, sourcetv port 27016, client port 27018.
 The next game server instance could simply follow on from this.

 >Reminder: If you're running several servers, make sure you're using different ports on all of your servers.

 # Multiple IP addresses
-Should a server has multiple dedicated IP address allocated, it is possible for game servers to have the same ports but bound to the different IP addresses.
+Should a server has multiple dedicated IP addresses allocated, it is possible for game servers to have the same ports but bound to the different IP addresses.
 Admins will need to set the specific IP address in the LinuxGSM config or game config.

 # Home Servers
 Home servers are a great way to experiment with game servers or can be used as a permanent option if you have the bandwidth.
 There are extra steps required on your home router to allow external access to your game server.
 This will normally involve opening ports on the router firewall and/or port forwarding.
-See your routers manual for specific instructions.
+See your router's manual for specific instructions.

 https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/

 ## ip= setting for home servers
-If your server has multiple interfaces you will be promoted to specify the server IP you want to use.
+If your server has multiple interfaces you will be prompted to specify the server IP you want to use.

 You will need to set the IP address of the servers LAN interface (e.g 192.168.1.2), not your routers external IP.
 Setting this incorrectly will prevent the game server ports from binding and your server will not start.

 # Port Allocation Scheme
 Each type of server has a default set of ports.
-This is fine to use if only one server is being setup.
-However if multiple servers are being used a port scheme needs to be considered.
+This is fine to use if only one server is being set up.
+However, if multiple servers are being used a port scheme needs to be considered.
 There is no requirement to stick to specific ports but it is recommended they are in a logical order.

 Source Default Ports